-This section discusses how the user-facing aspects of the data intermediary regime can be designed to promote our proposal's goals.
-The behavioral economics literature suggests various reasons why the current regime based on informed consent of data sharing is unlikely to be exercised in a fruitful manner by consumers.
-We particularly emphasize the desirability of a clear and simple choice architecture in light of web users' cost of attention and behavioral biases.
+This Part discusses how the user-facing aspects of the data intermediary regime can be designed to promote our proposal's goals.
+Behavioral economics literature suggests various reasons why the current regime based on informed consent for data sharing is unlikely to be exercised in a fruitful manner by consumers.
+We emphasize in particular the desirability of a clear and simple choice architecture in light of web users' attention costs and behavioral biases.